dreamofwhy/FirstGitPractice/README.md

 17. Finally, `git merge --no-ff AddAuthors_PUNetID` copy the commits from AddAuthors over to master

-###Alternate Path ###
-You could have also done the following:
-1. Starting from the directory `FirstGitPractice` again

-2. `git branch AddAuthors_PUNetID`

-3. `git checkout AddAuthors_PUNetID`

-4. Use Geany to edit dataFile.md and add your favorite author to the end of the file

-5. `git add dataFile.md`

-8. `git commit -m “added an Author”`
-You can customize the commit message in this step

-9. `git push origin AddAuthors_PUNetID` Push the commits from AddAuthors branch to origin.

-10. On the web: Go to your GitHub account and make a Pull Request back to cs360f14/FirstGitPractice.
-You need to look at the AddAuthors_PUNetID branch.

-11. Go look at your pull request on cs360f14/FirstGitPractice.

-12. Now I want you to change the Author's name to either ALL CAPS or all lowercase letters.
-Use Geany to do this locally.

-13. `git add dataFile.md`

-14. `git commit -m “added an Author ALL CAPS”`

-15. `git push origin AddAuthors_PUNetID`

-16. Go look at your pull request on cs360f14/FirstGitPractice.
-Does it reflect the new commits?

-17. `git checkout master`

-18. Finally, `git merge --no-ff AddAuthors_PUNetID` copy the commits from AddAuthors over to master

 ###Further Documenation###
 [Fork A Repo] (https://help.github.com/articles/fork-a-repo)